hpcaitech/ColossalAI-Examples/language/gpt_2/readme.md

 3. Remove blacklisted URLs.

-   *We have forked Megatron-LM and fixed some bugs.
-For your easy using, we extract files we use to `tools/Megatron` with respect.
+   *We appreciate Megatron-LM for making the data preprocessing code public.
+We have forked Megatron-LM and fixed some bugs.
+For your convenience, we have collated the needed files in `tools/Megatron`.
 Click [here](https://github.com/NVIDIA/Megatron-LM.git) to check the source code of Megatron-LM.*

    ```bash
    cd path/to/tools
    python Megatron/blacklist_urls.py <path/to/URLs> <path/to/clean_urls.txt>
    ```

-3. Download the content from the clean urls and merge the contents into one loose json file with 1 json per newline of the format `{'text': text, 'url': unique_url}`.
+4. Download the content from the clean urls and merge the contents into one loose json file with 1 json per newline of the format `{'text': text, 'url': unique_url}`.

-   *We have forked and modified [openwebtext](https://github.com/yet-another-account/openwebtext).
-And we fixed some bugs in it.
-For your easy using, we upload our modified version in `tools/download`.*
+   *We have forked and modified [openwebtext](https://github.com/yet-another-account/openwebtext) as there are some bugs in it.
+For your convenience, we provide our modified version in `tools/download`.*

    ```bash
    python download/download.py <path/to/clean_urls.txt> --n_procs 50 --output <path/to/raw.json>